zapier/django-knowledge/docs/customize.rst

 and ``{{ STATIC_URL }}knowledge/css/main.css``.
 2. Done.

 Modifying common singular sections:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two very common areas for modification:

 1. ``django_knowledge/welcome.html`` - The support header containing the link and phrase
    "Welcome to our Support Center".
-Simply override this locally by adding
+Simply override this locally by copying and editing
    ``templates/django_knowledge/welcome.html`` to your project.

 2. ``django_knowledge/sidebar.html`` - The sidebar containing links to the homepage, ask
    a question and categories.
+Likewise, simply override this locally by copying and editing
+   ``templates/django_knowledge/sidebar.html`` to your project.

+3. ``django_knowledge/form.html`` - The form loops over given forms and renders them.
-Likewise, simply override this locally by adding
+   Likewise, you can simply override this locally by copying and editing
    ``templates/django_knowledge/sidebar.html`` to your project.